hercules-ci/blog.hercules-ci.com/_posts/2019-04-30-sprint-2-report.md

 # Preview phase

-You're still in time to [sign up for preview access](https://hercules-ci.com) as we will be expanding access in the following weeks.
+You're still in time to [sign up for preview access](https://hercules-ci.com) or follow us on [Twitter](https://twitter.com/hercules_ci) as we will be expanding access in the following weeks.